 Even when the client is expecting to receive your proposal, you should include a cover letter as an introduction.
 If the client has issued an RFP or specifically asked you for a proposal, refer to this and express thanks for the opportunity.
 Let the client know you have the ability, expertise, experience and creativity to successfully solve their problem.

-Skye Schooley and Chad Brooks contributed to this article.
+Skye Schooley and Chad Brooks contributed to the reporting and writing in this article.